Interim Results Published of Clinical Trial Showing Benefits of Inhaled Nitrate to Treat PH

-Mast Therapeutics announced that positive interim data from its ongoing Phase 2a clinical trial of AIR001 (sodium nitrite, or Aironite) inhalation solution for the treatment of patients with pulmonary hypertension (PH) have been published in the Journal of Clinical Positive (JCI).
+Mast Therapeutics announced that positive interim data from its ongoing Phase 2a clinical trial of AIR001 (sodium nitrite, or Aironite) inhalation solution for the treatment of patients with pulmonary hypertension (PH) have been published in the Journal of Clinical Investigation (JCI).

 The open label, Phase 2a clinical trial (NCT01431313) is evaluating the effects of AIR001, or nebulized inhaled nitrite, delivered in a dose-escalating manner, on changes in cardiovascular hemodynamics in patients with PH who undergo standard right heart catheterization (a diagnostics technique for PH).